mobxjs/mobx/docs/api.md

 -   `observable` (annotation): Mark a property as observable.
 -   `observable(source, overrides?, options?)`: Clones an object and makes it observable.
 Source can be a plain object, [array](#observable-array), [Map](#observable-map) or [Set](#observable-set).

+By default, `observable` is applied recursively.
+If one of the encountered values is an object or array, that value will be passed through `observable` as well.

 [&laquo;`details`&raquo;](observable-state.md#observable)

 ### `observable.object`